Eryadu/Java_feb_2025/src/april8Comparator_Comparable_HashDemo/readme.md

 So we use other option
-Comparator Interface : we can compare everything in one without changing the main code In Comparator, without changing main class code we can just create new comparator class and add functionality (based on SOLID principle Single Class has single responsibility and Open to modify and close to ext. )
+Comparator Interface : we can compare everything in one without changing the main code In Comparator, without changing main class code we can just create new comparator class and add functionality (based on SOLID principle Single Class has single responsibility and Open to modify and close to extension)

 FunctionalInterface() ?
 have one abstract method and all other default method